awslabs/aws-amplify-identity-broker-client/README.md

-# Amplify Identity Broker client example
+# AWS Amplify Identity Broker client example

-This repository is an example of client website of the [Amplify Identity Broker](https://github.com/awslabs/aws-amplify-identity-broker).
+This repository is an example of client website of the [AWS Amplify Identity Broker](https://github.com/awslabs/aws-amplify-identity-broker).

 This is a website that authenticate against the broker and use it as his SSO system.